rvpanoz/luna/README.md

 ## Development ##

-Luna is created with the ReactJS library, Redux for store management, Webpack 3 for bundling.
-Build on Electron.
+Luna is created with the ReactJS library, Redux for store management, Webpack 3 for bundling and Electron for building.
-:boom:

 How to start developing: